aibert-enni/fastapi-monorepo/readme.md

 ### User Service
 - Manages user data (registration, profile, etc.).
 - Publishes events (e.g., `user.created`) when a new user is created.
+- There is outbox pattern for broker fallback messages, message sending implemented via celery schedule tasks for every 5 minutes

 ### Auth Service
 - Handles authentication and authorization logic.